|WILD SAGE TINCTURE.|

 A study was done to investigate excision wound healing activity of the leaf extract.
 The studies demonstrated that Lantana camara is effective in healing excision wounds in the experimental study and could be evaluated as a therapeutic agent in tissue repair processes associated with skin injuries.
 The extract significantly enhanced the acceleration rate of wound enclosure.

-The translactone-containing triterpenes of this plant show thrombin inhibitory activity.
+The translactone-containing triterpenes of this plant show thrombin inhibitory activity, act as anticoagulants (delaying blood clotting).

 A study showed the leaf extract of Lantana is cytotoxic in nature and may possess antitumor activity that may be due to the presence of toxic lantanoids and alkaloids.